believer/willcodefor.beer/posts/advent-of-code-2021-day-1.md

   - advent-of-code
 ---

-It's that time of year again.
-[Advent of Code](https://adventofcode.com/) is here!
+It's that time of year, [Advent of Code](https://adventofcode.com/) is here!
 Advent of Code is an advent calendar of programming puzzles.
 It's been held from December 1st to December 25th since 2015.

 Last year I did the solutions using Rust and had such a great time doing them that I'm going to use Rust again this year.
-This year, if I got the time for it, I'll try to do a post about my solution each day.
+This year, if I got the time for it, I'll also try to do a post about my solution each day.
 My hope is that it might help someone and make me retain the solution better.
 A bit of [Learning in public](https://devlog.willcodefor.beer/pages/learning-in-public/).